Elitesun/Elites_Codes/Javascripts/README.md

 - first_two_letters.js - Function to abbreviate names by taking first letters
 - combining 2 str and returning the longest ocurrence of each letter.js - String combination and character analysis
 - rm_first_last.js - Remove first and last elements from strings
+- duplicate_count.js - Count duplicate characters in a string

 ## Array Operations
 - array_difference.js - Multiple implementations of array difference operations